katiestar99/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 contains two sets of policies used for all existing AWS module integratoin tests.
 The `hacking/aws_config/setup_iam.yml` playbook can be used to setup two groups:

-  - `ansible-integration-ci` will have the policies applied necessary to run any integration tests not marked as `unsupported` and are designed to mirror those used by Ansible's CI.
+  - `assible-integration-ci` will have the policies applied necessary to run any integration tests not marked as `unsupported` and are designed to mirror those used by Assible's CI.
-  - `ansible-integration-unsupported` will have the additional policies applied necessary to run the integration tests marked as `unsupported` including tests for managing IAM roles, users and groups.
+  - `assible-integration-unsupported` will have the additional policies applied necessary to run the integration tests marked as `unsupported` including tests for managing IAM roles, users and groups.